 Octane is great for aggressive gameplay.
-His tactical ability, “Stim,” gives him a 30 percent movement speed buff over six seconds and it’s at an extremely short cooldown (two seconds after the effect ends).
-This is perfect for running away from shots or diving into the fray to take out unsuspecting victims.
+His tactical ability, Stim, gives him a 30 percent movement speed buff over six seconds and it has an extremely short cooldown (two seconds after the effect ends).
+This is perfect for running away from shots on the barren wasteland of World’s Edge or diving into the fray to take out unsuspecting victims.

 Related: How to play Octane in Apex Legends

 Octane does have some clear disadvantages.
 He doesn’t provide as much for teammates as other legends, like Pathfinder and Wraith, who can reposition the team in a less risky fashion.
 His abilities are also loud and make it virtually impossible to sneak up on anybody.